• Skip to primary navigation

 Instructions

-• Cook pasta according to manufactures instructions in a large pot of salted boiling water and reserve ½ cup pasta cooking water (if not using chicken stock).
+• Cook pasta according to manufactures instructions in a large pot of salted boiling water, until al dente and reserve ½ cup pasta cooking water (if not using chicken stock).

 • Heat 2 tablespoons butter in a large skillet over medium high heat, add shrimp in a single layer, season with some salt and pepper.
-Cook until stirring occasionally, until it is opaque pink (2 to 3 minutes).
+Cook until stirring occasionally, until it is opaque pink, for 2 to 3 minutes.
 Transfer shrimp into a seperate dish.

 • Add remaining butter into the same pan, saute garlic and red pepper flakes and cook until it begins to get pale golden.